MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Montréal/Campaign 1 -- Montréal.md

 At the start of combat, the Captain shouts:

-> “The Thirry name will not fade to dust!
+> “The [[Thirry]] name will not fade to dust!
 Seal the passage—no one passes!”

 Mid-fight, the **Alchemist** throws a flask that fills part of the tunnel with green mist — mildly acidic (2d4 damage per turn if standing still).

 When reduced to half HP, the Captain yells:

-> “Why… why do I remember orders that were never given…?”
+> “Where… where are we?”

-And when the last soldier falls, Shrieker hears Keralia again:
+And when the last soldier falls, [[Shrieker]] hears Keralia again:

 > _“Their memories rot… as will their empire.”_